ashba93/tim-rec/README.md

 # TIM Rec: Sparse Feedback on Multi-Item Upselling Recommendations in an Industrial Dataset of Telco Calls

- **[SIGIR 2025] TIM Rec: Sparse Feedback on Multi-Item Upselling Recommendations in an Industrial Dataset of Telco Calls**
+ **[RECSYS 2025] TIM Rec: Sparse Feedback on Multi-Item Upselling Recommendations in an Industrial Dataset of Telco Calls**

  **Authors: Alessandro Sbandi, Federico Siciliano, Fabrizio Silvestri**